European countries back weakened fossil fuel financing pledge | Headlines

 European countries back weakened fossil fuel financing pledge

-Others are drafting such policies - including Germany, which has suggested the energy crisis could make new overseas gas fields necessary.
-The statement said countries agreed that the energy crisis "does not change their commitment" to the fossil fuel finance pledge.

-Ten European states agreed on Friday to spell out this year how they will limit export credits for overseas fossil fuel projects, but they shelved a draft pledge to explicitly end such support after pushback from Italy.
+Ten European states agreed on Friday to spell out this year how they will limit export finance support for overseas fossil fuel projects, but they shelved a draft pledge to explicitly end it after pushback from Italy.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)